 - Rents are being significantly raised as soon as the new investors take over, to as much as 60% higher.

-It becomes quickly clear that this is actually a huge segment of the population and real estate market, and effects us significantly as a whole country.
+It becomes quickly clear that this is actually a huge segment of the population and real estate market, and affects us significantly as a whole country.

 Why Investors Love Mobile Home Parks & How The Numbers Work